Abdurahman-hamdi/secure_boot_0.1/README.md

 └── user_port_manage
 ```
 Most important directories:
+Under src direcory, bootloader.c utilses AES_CBC_decrypt function to decrypt the recieved string from the tool, it also implements check_imageconsistency function which reads the whole application from the flash memory and performs SHA256 and generate the Hash word to be compared with the reserved one.
 The folder user_port_manage contains configuration for the project( Flash start adress, SHA256 hash word..etc ) open it!
 The folder Middlewares contains Mbedtls library you can clone it from https://github.com/STMicroelectronics/stm32-mw-mbedtls.git, and follow intructions in its readme to build it for arm-none-eabi-gcc compiler.
 The folder Library contains STD drivers for stm32f4.
 the file gcc-arm-none-eabi.cmake contains compiler and linker setting.
 the file CMakeLists.txt is to build the project and create its make file, and also to integerate Mbedtls library.
 Ignore gtest as it will be integerated and used in the near feature.

 ## How to setup and build the project:
 This project is build on ubuntu 20.8.
 install the compiler for ARM and place its binaries in /opt/arm-gcc/.
+Unzip the project.
 After building Mbedtls copy them under Midleware dirctory.
 Ensure that your cmake version >3.12 to  be able to use it.
 At project directory run the cmake command "cmake -Bbuild -DCMAKE_TOOLCHAIN_FILE=gcc-arm-none-eabi.cmake -DCMAKE_BUILD_TYPE=Debug -DCMAKE_EXPORT_COMPILE_COMMANDS=true"